temporalio/edu-102-typescript-code/exercises/debug-activity/README.md

 you wrote a test case for this, you can verify that it's fixed by running `npm test` again.

 ## Part E: Deploying and Verifying the Fix

 1. Press Ctrl-C in both terminal windows used to run the Workers.
    Since Workers cache the code, the changes won't take effect until they have been restarted.
 Do not press Ctrl-C in the terminal used to start the Workflow.
-2. Start both Workers by running `npm run workflow` in their respective terminals.
+2. Start both Workers by running `npm start` in their respective terminals.
 3. Click the **History** tab near the top of the detail page in the Web UI
 4. Click the toggle button labeled **Auto refresh** near the upper-right